global-asp/asp-source/en/0354_old-rooster.md

 ##
 The old rooster heard the woman talking and its heart sank.
-“Aaiii, you are also very old but I don't see anyone trying to kill you, we will see!”
+"Aaiii, you are also very old but I don't see anyone trying to kill you, we will see!"
 So the old rooster sneaked away and decided to head for the big city to start singing.